Characters: A Song Of Ice And Fire Daenerys Targaryen And Her Court

 - Stealth Hi/Bye: Rhaegal's deadly speciality is popping up from (or down from or from behind) unlikely places even after having grown to a size you'd think impossible to hide.
 Isn't that right, Quentyn?

 - Stronger with Age: The older they get, the bigger they get, and as long as they are not caged up, they don't stop growing.
+Well, according to what is known of old knowledge.

 - Trigger Phrase: When they hear the word 'Dracarys', it's feeding time.

 - Weapons Of Mass Destruction: When they're a bit bigger, they will be this.
-Not that they're all that bad at being destructive right now.
+Not that they're all that bad at being very destructive right now.
 The whole city of Meereen would probably back that statement up.

 - We Named the Monkey Jack: Dany names her three 'children' after her dead husband Drogo and her dead brothers Rhaegar and Viserys.